rohanworld/brokeragecalculator/README.md

 ## Usage

-1. Open `index.html` in a web browser.
-2. Input your trade details in the provided fields.
-3. Results will update automatically as you fill in the form.
-4. Understand the total costs and profitability of your intraday trades.
+Understand the total costs and profitability of your intraday trades.

 ## Contributing